PedanticHacker/ReChess/README.md

 ReChess should work using a Python version older than 3.12, but surely won't work using a 2.x version.
-Feel free to modify the source code to adapt it to your specific version, if necessary.
+Feel free to modify the source code to adapt it to your specific Python version, if necessary.

 ## Are there any dependencies?